ISS ESG - Potential Avoided Emissions Data

 While a carbon footprint focuses on gross greenhouse gas emissions and an impact assessment tries to capture trends, a third dimension of climate impact is the potential of GHG savings deriving from an investee’s product or service.
 This is particularly relevant for those investments that offer solutions and contributions to a low carbon future through their focus or product portfolio.

 ISS ESG’s Potential Avoided Emissions methodology can be applied to a variety of assets, including public and private equity, bonds and infrastructure projects.
 Through ISS ESG’s proprietary platform, DataDesk, investors can access the PAE generated from utilities generation of renewable energy and the emissions avoided from turnkey technologies generating electricity from renewable source e.g. through wind, solar, hydro and geothermal.
-The dataset includes more than 250 companies covering the relevant companies that are included in the most widely used benchmarks and indices in the world.
+As of March 2022, the dataset includes approximately 260 utility and renewable energy companies covering the relevant companies that are included in the most widely used benchmarks and indices in the world.

 Where and how do you source your data?